dhowai/portfolio-3-battleship/README.md

 -   Place ships

-    -   The first option launches the game and a let's begin text is displayed.
+    -   The first option launches the game and a get set up text is displayed.
     -   The user then places their ships on their board.
     -   The text lets the user know what length ship they are on.
     -   A message then shows if the ship was successfully placed.